konklone/fisacourt/README.md

 **Pushover**

+[Pushover](https://pushover.net/) provides basic push notifications for any device with the Pushover application installed ([Android](https://pushover.net/clients/android), [iOS](https://pushover.net/clients/ios)).
+The application costs $5, but messages are free (up to 7,500 per month), so Pushover may be a better choice than SMS if SMS is expensive or unavailable in your area.

-[Pushover](https://pushover.net/) provides an advanced notification system for Android and iOS.
-The script can send updates to any of your Pushover devices.
-As with Twitter, you will need to tell Pushover about your application, but there will not be any delay after registering your applications which are also automatically approved.
+You will need to tell Pushover about your application, but applications are automatically approved at this time.

 ```yaml
 pushover: